kunalprakash/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: January 11, 2018

+**Today's Progress:** Almost Zilch.
+Will try to redeem myself by learning some JS on the side.
+Did decide on the Tribute Website topic.

+**Thoughts:** I should focus on insane productivity till 12 in the afternoon.
+After that, it's mostly nada for me.

 ### Day 3: January 10, 2018

 **Today's Progress:** Finished jQuery on FreeCodeCamp.
 Now, moving to first project- Tribute Page